-An Area light is a rectangle which emits light in every direction. it is simulated by a grid of point lights. see above and the slides for explanation.
+An Area light is a rectangle which emits light in every direction. it can be simulated by a grid of point lights. see above and the slides for explanation.

 - p0, p1, p2 (3d coord) 3 points defining the rectangle. see rectangle surface definition. - grid-width (number) controls the density of the grid of point lights.
-If this is N then the grid of point lights will be a grid of NxN point lights, each of intensity IL/N. The number should be truncated to an integer.
+If this is N then the grid of point lights will be a grid of NxN point lights, each of intensity I_L/N^2 .
+The number should be truncated to an integer.